ibm-cloud-architecture/ibm-cloud-stencils/README.md

 ![Shapes](/images/shapes.png)

-3.Groups with Visio containers are provided and demonstrated in the templates to help organize diagrams.
+3. Groups with Visio containers are provided and demonstrated in the templates to help organize diagrams.

 ![Groups](/images/groups.png)